-You chanced upon an app in the apps store, but in a non-native (English) language.
+You have chanced upon an interesting app in the app store but in a non-native (English) language.
 Would you decide to download the app?

-The above scenario occurs almost every day to non-English speaking users across the globe, be it in China, Spain, Arabia, Portugal, Indonesia, Japan, and or any other non-English speaking nation.
-Even if an app has a five-star rating, they will still not download it simply because it is in their non-native language.
+The above scenario occurs almost every day for non-English speaking users across the globe, be it in China, Spain, Portugal, Indonesia, Japan, and or any other non-English speaking nation.
+Even if an app has a five-star rating, they do not prefer downloading it simply because app localization isn’t being offered and it is in their non-native language.

 2. A Strong and Diverse Customer Base

-With app localization reaching a more diverse set of customers, there would be consistent user feedback.
+With app localization, it is possible to reach a more diverse set of customers and garner consistent user feedback.
 This would not only help improve the quality of the app but will also enhance the customer experience tremendously.

 3. Higher Revenue

-Other than having a strong and diverse customer reach, localizing your app would also result in a considerable increase in revenue.
-This is because your app will no longer be restricted to a specific user set or geographical area but would have a more global presence; hence, more the users, more the increase in revenue.
+Besides having a diverse and robust customer reach, localizing your app would also result in a considerable increase in revenue.
+This is because your app will no longer be restricted to a specific user set or geographical area but would have a more global presence; hence, the more the users, the more revenue.

-As per a study by Common Sense Advisory, about 75% of non-native users prefer to purchase apps in their native languages; and 60% of them stated that they would never consider buying an English-only app.
+As per a Common Sense Advisory study, about 75% of non-native users prefer to purchase apps in their native languages; and 60% of them stated that they would never consider buying an English-only app.